Processing a Billion Row Dataset on an Inexpensive Workstation

 (Image from lenovo.com)

-The 2011 Lenovo D20 workstation is equipped two CPUs providing in total 12 cores (24 “threads”), has 108GB RAM, and 2TB solid state disk.
+The 2011 Lenovo D20 workstation is equipped with two CPUs providing in total 12 cores (24 “threads”), has 108GB RAM, and 2TB solid state disk.
 Approximate price for a machine like this is below $1000.

 Details: CPU: 12 cores, 2 x Intel Xeon X5675 @ 3.07GHz RAM: DDR3, 108GB DISK: SSD, 2*960GB